gudrunhe/secdec/README.md

     $ make doc

-generates the documentaion in `html` and in `pdf` format.
+generates the documentation in `html` and in `pdf` format.
 Developers should inline-document python functions and also keep the C++ part up to date.
 To generate HTML and PDF separately, use